diegotty/obsidian_vault/year 3, semester 1/cybersecurity/03 - authentication.md

 password-based authentication has many vulnerabilities !
 - also , passwords’ weakness is that they have to be stored in human memory! so they tend to be easy

->[!info]
- storing a password, UNIX-style
+>[!info]-  storing a password, UNIX-style
- - *legacy*
+> - *legacy*
-	 - up to 8 printable characters in length
+>	 - up to 8 printable characters in length
-	 - 12bit salt used to modify DES encryption into a one-way hash function
+>	 - 12bit salt used to modify DES encryption into a one-way hash function
-	- zero value repeatedly encrypted 25 times
+>	- zero value repeatedly encrypted 25 times
-	- output translated to a 11 character sequence
+>	- output translated to a 11 character sequence
-- *today*
+>- *today*
-	-
+>	-  you got me ….

 ### password strength
 what makes a password strong ?